 Ronan O’Gara, who played 130 games of which 128 were for Ireland and 2 Lions games, did so a few months ago after being unceremoniously dropped from his Munster and Ireland teams.
 O’Gara is the 4th best international points scorer with 1083 points.
 O’Gara’s boot was often like a war machine, punching out penalties and conversions from the most difficult places on a rugby pitch.
 He was key to Ireland winning the Six Nation championship in 2009 and was responsible for a lot more wins and changes in team dynamics when it seemed tough for some players to grasp wins.

 The same can be said of Brian O’Driscoll.
-Instrumental and inspirational team captain, enabler of wins where wins seemed impossible and by far the best rugby player ever to exist.
+Instrumental and inspirational team captain, the enabler of wins where wins seemed impossible and by far the best rugby player ever to exist.
 No, I am not saying so because O’D is Irish; I am doing so because every superlative written about the man is true.
-Not only a well-respected player amongst his team mates in the Leinster, Irish or Lions squad, he is well respected outside of the rugby world because of his will to fight.
+Not only a well-respected player amongst his teammates in the Leinster, Irish or Lions squad, he is well respected outside of the rugby world because of his will to fight.

 In one of the last Six Nations games played, O’Driscoll had a lacerated ear, a dead leg and concussion, but said he would be ready to play on.
 Giving up seems impossible to him, and needless to say it won him many accolades, including the Player of the Decade in Rugby World Magazine.
 O’Driscoll would also be named RBS Six Nations Player of the Year in 2006, 2007 and 2009.

-To his tally of caps, 133 in total of which 125 for Ireland and 8 for the Lions team, he added 46 international tries, 26 Six Nations tries (record) and 30 Heineken Cup tries (Irish record).
+To his tally of caps, 133 in a total of which 125 for Ireland and 8 for the Lions team, he added 46 international tries, 26 Six Nations tries (record) and 30 Heineken Cup tries (Irish record).
 He captained 83 of his 125 Irish team performances and is the highest scoring centre of all time.
 Not bad for a Dublin lad, is it?

 Fast-forward to Wednesday, July 3rd – to the current Lions tour in Australia, coached by Warren Gatland, who is also the coach of Wales.
 He decided he would not add Brian O’Driscoll to the team in their last Test game against Australia on July 6th How can a coach explain such a deliberate, hurtful and ridiculous idea that O’Driscoll would not be needed, seeing that he is the best player ever to grace the world of rugby?
 Is it because it would be BOD’s last ever Lions game (the tournament is only held every four years, with this being Brian’s 4th tour)?
 Does Gatland not want to share Brian’s limelight a Lions victory would bring?